Rumney, Cardiff

 Rumney (Tredelerch) is a district and community in the east of the city of Cardiff, Wales.
-It lies east of the Rhymney River, and is historically part of Monmouthshire.
-On 1 April 1938 the Cardiff Extension Act 1937 incorporated it into the county borough of Cardiff, although it remained part of Monmouthshire, and England until the Local Government Act 1972 made Monmouthshire a part of Wales.
+It lies east of the Rhymney River, and was historically part of Monmouthshire.
+On 1 April 1938 the Cardiff Extension Act 1937 incorporated it into the county borough of Cardiff, although it became part of Glamorganshire in the 1880s.

 Description

 This is a predominantly residential area with a variety of social and private housing.
-There a many places of worship in the area, local shops, beauty salons and Café's, Rumney has a community charity based at Brachdy House called Rumney Forum, which is also home to the charity A Better Fit-School Uniform Donation.There are many shopping outlets on Newport Road as well as local shops at the top of Rumney Hill.
+There are many places of worship in the area, local shops, beauty salons and Cafés, Rumney has a community charity based at Brachdy House called Rumney Forum, which is also home to the charity A Better Fit-School Uniform Donation.There are many shopping outlets on Newport Road as well as local shops at the top of Rumney Hill.
 New industrial and business estates have been developed alongside existing ones on Lamby Way providing employment opportunities.